 2017: Named to SD Metro Magazine’s “40 Under 40.”

-2015-2018: Ms. Barry was selected for inclusion in San Diego Super Lawyers from 2015 to 2017 based on anonymous peer nominations and evaluations, combined with third party research.
-Each Super Lawyer candidate is evaluated on 12 indicators of peer recognition and professional achievement.
+2015-2020: Ms. Barry was selected for inclusion in San Diego Super Lawyers based on anonymous peer nominations and evaluations, combined with third party research.

 2015-2016: Chosen by her peers as one of the most outstanding attorneys in her field in the 2015 and 2016 San Diego Business Journal “Best of the Bar.”